shawn-sandy/idea/src/ideas/index.md

 _Idea is currently in early production beta, feel free to open an issues for features, bugs suggestions etc._

 ## IDEA(beta) is a easy to use Markdown, HTML, CSS and JAVASCRIPT toolkit (framework if you prefer) for building, managing and generating design systems.
-The IDEA - make it simple for anyone on a product development team to create, edit document or share in the building of a design system
+The IDEA -- make it simple for anyone on a product development team to create, edit, document, share or contribute in the collective building of a design system

 ---